raybishun/selfstudy/security/splunk/How_to_Forward_Windows_Event_Viewer_Logs_to_Splunk.md

 1. Log into the Splunk Portal
 2. Settings
 3. Distributed Environment\Forwarder management
-4. The client client should auto enroll in approximately 5 minutes
+4. The Windows 10 client should auto enroll in approximately 5 minutes

 #### Verify the Splunk Service is running
 1. Restart the 'SplunkForwarder' service